darvil82/PBar/README.md

 	- To use one of the included sets, use any of the constant values in `pbar.CharSet`.
 Keep in mind that some fonts might not have the characters used in some charsets.

-	- Since this value is just a dictionary, it is possible to use custom sets, which should specify the custom characters:
+	- Since this value is just a dictionary, it is possible to use custom sets, which should specify the custom characters.
 	- Custom character set dictionary:

 		![image](https://user-images.githubusercontent.com/48654552/127887419-acee1b4f-de1b-4cc7-a1a6-1be75c7f97c9.png)